-The school continued its commitment to Engagement throughout 2022.
+The school continued its commitment to Engagement throughout 2023.
 Student voice continues to develop, with students enjoying opportunities to provide feedback, make choices, and contribute to their own learning.
-The use of iPads from Grade 3 to Grade 6 has continued to be a valuable program through the periods of onsite and remote learning, allowing students to access the curriculum in both settings, and helping them learn to work collaboratively.
-Chrome books and iPads were also an invaluable tool for junior students, during the challenges of remote learning in 2022, keeping them in touch with their teachers, and fellow classmates.
+The use of iPads from Grade 3 to Grade 6 has continued to support teaching and learning at Kerrimuir.
 The KPS house structure continues to create opportunities for students to engage with each other across many areas of the curriculum.
-Ongoing house challenges contributed to keeping school connections alive during remote learning.
-During 2022, Robotics and Technology continued as a specialist subject for all Grades 1 to 6 students.
+Ongoing house challenges contributed to keeping school connections.
+During 2023, Robotics and Technology continued as a specialist subject for all Grades 1 to 6 students.
 Foundation students participated in our 'Ready To Learn' program at the beginning of Term 1, which encompassed fine and gross motor, organisational, and safe play skill development.
 Non attendance at Kerrimuir has been minimised with the use of the following programs: proactive staff:parent:student relationships (including SSGs and Return to School plans), the Navigator program, VSOnline, and also the Regional Key Wellbeing and Engagement Officers.
-KESOs and KECs were engaged in the previous year with students at risk of non attendance and assisted the formulation of return to school plans for Koori students.
+KESOs assisted with the formulation of plans for Koori students.
+Kerrimuir PS continues to maintain enviable data in relation to student absences.
+Our attendance rates are higher than 90% for all year levels, and a whole school student absence average of 14.4 days is lower than similar and state schools (with the most common reasons for non-attendance including illness or extended family holidays especially in the months of December and February).